Connor Joe Player Props: Pirates vs. Nationals

-On Saturday, Connor Joe (on the back of going 1-for-4 with a home run and two RBI) and the Pittsburgh Pirates play the Washington Nationals, whose starting pitcher will be Patrick Corbin.
-First pitch is at 1:05 PM ET.
+The Pittsburgh Pirates and Connor Joe, who went 0-for-3 last time out, battle Josiah Gray and the Washington Nationals at Nationals Park, Sunday at 1:35 PM ET.

-In his last game, he hit a home run while going 1-for-4 against the Dodgers.
+In his previous game he had a hitless showing (0-for-3) against the Nationals.

 Connor Joe Game Info & Props vs. the Nationals